-My passion is to work with social change advocates to make our world a more just place while spreading beauty and joy.
+I work with social change advocates to foster healing while making our world a more just, joyful, and beautiful place.

 I won the inaugural SONY South Asian Social Services Award in 2008 for my community-based leadership fighting violence against women.
-I am a content expert in issues related to community-based solutions to violence, intimate violence, economic justice, education, immigrant rights, language access, policy advocacy, racial justice, and media including non-profit film & digital communications.
+I serve as a content expert in community-based solutions to intimate violence, economic and racial justice, immigrant rights, language access, and policy advocacy.

-I currently develop and lead trainings on cultural responsivity in the courts with the Asian Pacific Islander Institute on Gender-Based Violence, provide anti-racist trainings for educators with the Center for Racial Justice in Education, and spearhead policy advocacy convenings on economic security for advocates working to end gender violence with the Women of Color Network.
+I have developed and led trainings on cultural responsivity in the courts with the Asian Pacific Islander Institute on Gender-Based Violence, provided anti-racist trainings for educators with the Center for Racial Justice in Education, and spearheaded policy advocacy convenings on economic security for advocates working to end gender violence with the Women of Color Network.

 For nearly eight years, I served as the executive director of Sakhi for South Asian Women.
 Through my leadership, I enabled increased language access in New York State and enhanced approaches to ending violence.
 I have been asked to provide expert commentary on violence against women and/or the South Asian community in interviews conducted by CNN, WABC in New York City, New York Times, New York Newsday, WNYC, and a range of ethnic broadcast and print media including GEO TV, India Abroad, Indian TV, New Delhi TV, SONY, and TV Asia.